Skip to main content

 Security Notes

-• Token blacklist entries live in Redis for 31 days — one day longer than the longest possible refresh-token lifetime — so a revoked token can never come back via a stale cache.
+• Token blacklist entries live for 31 days — one day longer than the longest possible refresh-token lifetime — so a revoked token can never come back via a stale cache.

 • This endpoint has no auth requirement beyond rate limiting — anyone holding a valid access token can revoke it.
 This is intentional: a leaked token should be invalidatable from any environment without needing the original client_secret.